-No survivors after Ukrainian Boeing plane with 176 aboard crashes in Iran
+No survivors as Ukrainian Boeing plane crashes in Iran with 176 aboard

 “We are in contact with our airline customer and stand by them in this difficult time.
 We are ready to assist in any way needed,” the manufacturer said in a statement.

 The 737-800 is one of the world’s most-flown models with a good safety record and does not have the software feature implicated in crashes of the 737 MAX.
-Boeing grounded its 737 MAX fleet in March after two crashes that killed 346 people.
+Boeing (BA.N) grounded its 737 MAX fleet in March after two crashes that killed 346 people.

 Modern aircraft are designed and certified to cope with an engine failure shortly after take-off and to fly for extended periods on one engine.
 But an uncontained engine failure releasing shrapnel can cause damage to other aircraft systems.

-Zelenskiy said he had instructed Ukraine’s prosecutor general to open criminal proceedings.

-The U.S. National Transportation Safety Board said it was monitoring developments surrounding the crash, while Canada’s Transport Minister Marc Garneau said his country was offering technical assistance.
+The U.S. National Transportation Safety Board said it was monitoring developments surrounding the crash.

 Reporting by David Shepardson in Las Vegas and Allison Lampert in Montreal; Editing by Raju Gopalakrishnan, Simon Cameron-Moore, Giles Elgood and Timothy Heritage